olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 Click on this link to begin learning about your tasks for this week!

 ## Tasks include:
-* Perform thermal annealing to solve for the groundstate of a ferromagnetic Ising model.

-### [Task 1](Task_1.ipynb) 2D Ferromagnetic Ising on a PBC Square Lattice:
+### [Task 1: ](Task_1.ipynb) 2D Ferromagnetic Ising on a PBC Square Lattice
-In this task we determined the ground state configuration of the two-dimensional Ising model through simulated annealing using an exponential annealing schedule.
+In this task we determined the ground state configuration of the two-dimensional ferromagnetic Ising model through simulated annealing using an exponential annealing schedule.
+We were able to visualize the convergence of the Ising model from a random initial state to the ground state configuration.
+The Figure below illustrates the results.

 <p align="center">
 <figure>